Confederation of Democracy: History

 Between the opposition to the Popular Unity government, there were two opposing views.
 On the one hand the National Party (Partido Nacional, PN) and the Radical Democracy (Democracia Radical, DR) who saw the CODE as a way to definitively defeat the parties of the Popular Unity (Unidad Popular, UP).
 The Christian Democratic Party (Partido Demócrata Cristiano, PDC), together with the Radical Left Party (Partido de Izquierda Radical, PIR) and the National Democratic Party (Partido Democrático Nacional, PADENA), constituted for them a way of controlling the UP within the legal framework.

 To do so, they took advantage of the opinion of the Electoral Court of June 6, 1972, which allowed the creation of electoral coalitions (or federated or confederate parties according to the legislation) in the elections of the National Congress of March 1973.
 This sentence repealed that of 1962 which prohibited general electoral pacts (only in the case of the election of senators since 1960 were allowed pacts, but these were also prohibited with another reform in 1962).

-His first action, albeit unofficial, was in the by-elections of January 1972, in which the CODE defeated the UP and rescue a deputy and a senator.
+His first action, albeit unofficial, was in the January 1972 by-elections at Colchagua and O'Higgins Provinces and Linares Department, in which the CODE defeated the UP and gained a senator and a deputy.

 This coalition was formed by two federations of parties, both also constituted on 6 July 1972: